ndsurgenor/friends-of-belvoir-park/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the Settings tab (top right)
+  - From the options in the lefthand side menu, select GitHub pages
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://ndsurgenor.github.io/friends-of-belvoir-park

 ## Credits